sjwebb6991/smart-store1-sjwebb6991/README.md

 # Jupyter Lab failed from demo code in verify section had to "uv pip install jupyterlab"

+# Use these to update the repo
+# git add .
+# git commit -m "Comments about updates"
+# git push

 # Pro Analytics 02 Python Starter Repository
 > Use this repo to start a professional Python project.